Technology Policy and Social Media Guidelines

 - During tech rehearsals and performances (in all areas backstage), the department follows the Technology Policy, which is copied below from our online Department Handbook.
 Other statements from our unions are also listed below for your consideration.

-- If posts occur that are not in line with these guidelines, please communicate your concerns to the Director of Artistic Programming (Wendy Dann) or the Director of Production (Colin Stewart).
+- If posts occur that are not in line with these guidelines, please communicate your concerns to the Artistic Associate (Susannah Berryman) or the Production Associate (Colin Stewart).